My Best Friend's Wedding

-My Best Friend's Wedding is a 1997 American romantic comedy film directed by P. J. Hogan from a screenplay by Ronald Bass.
+My Best Friend's Wedding is a 1997 American romantic comedy film directed by P. J. Hogan from a screenplay by Ronald Bass who also produced.
 The film stars Julia Roberts, Dermot Mulroney, Cameron Diaz, and Rupert Everett.
+The film's story centers on a food critic, played by Roberts, who discovers that her longtime friend is engaged to a much younger woman.
+She realizes she loves him herself and sets out to prevent the two from getting married, with only days before the wedding.

-The film received generally positive reviews from critics and was a global box-office hit.
+My Best Friend's Wedding received positive reviews from critics upon release and emerged as a global box-office hit.
 The soundtrack song "I Say a Little Prayer" was covered by singer Diana King and featured heavily in the film, making it a U.S. Billboard Hot 100 hit.
 The soundtrack featured a number of Burt Bacharach/Hal David songs.

+My Best Friend's Wedding was nominated for the Academy Award for Best Original Musical or Comedy Score (James Newton Howard), in addition to 3 Golden Globe Award nominations – Best Motion Picture – Musical or Comedy, Best Actress – Musical or Comedy (Roberts) and Best Supporting Actor – Motion Picture (Everett).
+Post-release, it has often been cited as one of the best romantic comedy films of the 1990s and of all time.

 Plot

 Three weeks before her 28th birthday, New York City food critic Julianne "Jules" Potter receives a call from her lifelong friend Michael O'Neal, a Chicago sportswriter.
 Years earlier, the two agreed that if they were both unmarried by age 28, they would marry each other.
-Michael tells her that in four days, he will marry beautiful Kimmy Wallace, a college student eight years his junior whose father owns the Chicago White Sox.
-Realizing that Michael is the love of her life, Jules resolves to sabotage his wedding.
+Michael tells her that in four days, he will marry the beautiful Kimmy Wallace, a college student eight years his junior whose father owns the Chicago White Sox.
+Realizing she is in love with him, Jules resolves to sabotage his wedding.
 Arriving in Chicago, she reunites with Michael and meets Kimmy, who asks her to be the maid of honor.
 Jules schemes to break up the couple, but her attempt to humiliate Kimmy at a karaoke bar backfires.
 She manipulates Kimmy into asking her father to offer Michael a job, which Jules knows will anger Michael, but this fails as well.

 Frustrated, Jules begs her friend George Downes for help, and he flies to Chicago.
-On George's advice, Jules prepares to tell Michael how much she loves him, but instead tells him that she is engaged to George, hoping to make Michael jealous.
+On George's advice, Jules prepares to tell Michael how much she loves him but instead tells him that she is engaged to George, hoping to make Michael jealous.
 George, who is gay, plays along but embarrasses Jules at lunch with the wedding party, singing "I Say a Little Prayer" as the whole restaurant joins in.
 George flies home, and Jules tells Michael that her "relationship" with George is over.
-Michael admits to feeling jealous and gives her the chance to confess her own feelings, but she lets the moment pass.
+Michael admits to feeling jealous and gives her the chance to confess her feelings, but she lets the moment pass.
 They share a dance as Michael sings their song, "The Way You Look Tonight".